 What is the cost of culture?
 Why is it even worth identifying corporate culture?
 Let’s start with what is culture.
-Culture is the values, norms, assumptions, expectations, and definitions that characterize organizations or affectionately known as: “how things are done around here”.

 Culture is often a holdover from the founder and their actions.
 Culture is sometimes developed consciously by management teams who decide to improve their company performance in systemic ways; and sometimes, in absence of direction, culture is adopted as a way to manage mismanagement.